 - Secure 256-bit encryption – ExpressVPN uses the same encryption tech as the US government known as AES-256.
 A 256-bit encryption standard trusted by security experts worldwide.

 - Trusted Server Technology – ExpressVPN utilizes servers that don’t use hard drives.
-The OS, apps and data are all loaded onto RAM which are wiped with every reboot so there’s hardly any risk of any data getting stolen and since there’s no spinning disk involved, this influences the speed in which ExpressVPN delivers.
+The OS, apps, and data are all loaded onto RAM which is wiped with every reboot so there’s hardly any risk of any data getting stolen and since there’s no spinning disk involved, this influences the speed in which ExpressVPN delivers.
 This also ensures the company’s No Logs Policy.

 - VPN Split Tunneling – not all network traffic should have to pass through the VPN.
-Users can shoose what traffic can go through the VPN is what ExpressVPN calls split tunneling.
-This allows users to maintain access to LAN devices, save on data rates and access local and foreign services at the same time.
+Users can choose what traffic can go through the VPN is what ExpressVPN calls split tunneling.
+This allows users to maintain access to LAN devices, save on data rates, and access local and foreign services at the same time.

 - Network Lock – is ExpressVPN’s kill switch in case the VPN connection suddenly drops which could mean an attack or intercept.
 This blocks all network traffic to the user and protects the user until the connection is restored.

-[IPVanish]’s high speeds, choice of locations and excellent client are hard to beat.
+[IPVanish]’s high speeds, choice of locations, and an excellent client is hard to beat.
 If you’re after quality, take the plunge with this VPN…

 IPVanish secures your Web traffic from prying eyes and packs extra security features.
 It’s also one of the few VPNs that improved download performance in our testing.

 IPVANISH VPN is one of the top VPN service providers thanks to its over 40,000 available IPs, 1,300 servers in over 75 locations worldwide.
-For a starting price of $5 per month, IPVANISH is a good full-featured VPN to begin your anonymous and secure journey in today’s less than private internet.
+For a starting price of $5 per month, IPVANISH is an excellent full-featured VPN to begin your anonymous and secure journey in today’s less than private internet.
 For that small amount, subscribers get the following:

 - Unlimited bandwidth – which mainly depends on the bandwidth of your current provider.
 That bandwidth will not be throttled by IPVANISH.